 Unit census dates currently displaying for 2020 are indicative and subject to change.
 Finalised census dates for 2020 will be available from the 1st October 2020.

-- A nuanced understanding of archaeological evidence for the convict experience and systems of punishment and reformation within which the wider Australian convict system operated.
+- Understand specialised archaeological evidence for the convict experience and systems of punishment and reformation within which the wider Australian convict system operated.

-- Advanced knowledge of the skills and latest techniques for excavating convict heritage sites with specific references to best practice for site-based fieldwork, illustration methods, digital recording, and artefact management.
+- Apply advanced skills and the latest techniques for excavating convict heritage sites with specific references to demonstrate best practice for site-based fieldwork, illustration methods, digital recording, and artefact management.

-- A sophisticated appreciation of the methods used to clean, catalogue, store and exhibit historic resources in accordance with international Museum and World Heritage standards.
+- Appreciate the sophisticated methods used to clean, catalogue, store and exhibit historic resources in accordance with international Museum and World Heritage standards.

-- Extensive experience with group design and hosting of a local exhibition of 2020 project discoveries for the wider Tasmanian public, in addition to social, print, and broadcast media.
+- Collectively design and host a local exhibition of annual project discoveries for the wider Tasmanian public, in addition to social, print, and broadcast media.

 Fees for next year will be published in October.
 The fees above only apply for the year shown.